- 16th century buildings

-In 2011 we celebrated the 400th anniversary of the translation of the King James Bible and the involvement of two Presidents of Corpus - John Rainolds and John Spencer.
+In 2011 Corpus celebrated the 400th anniversary of the translation of the King James Bible with the involvement of two past Presidents of Corpus - John Rainolds and John Spencer.

 The College of Richard Hooker, John Keble, Thomas Arnold and Graham Wallas - to name four of its famous names - Corpus has a distinguished tradition of scholarship; this tradition continues, as witness well-known twentieth-century Corpus names as Sir Isaiah Berlin, Vikram Seth, and two former Presidents of our Junior Common Room - brothers David and Ed Miliband.